Blue Jam: Related shows

 Blue Jam was later made for television and broadcast on Channel 4 as Jam.
 It used unusual editing techniques to achieve an unnerving ambience in keeping with the radio show.
 Many of the sketches were lifted from the radio version, even to the extent of simply setting images to the radio soundtrack.
 A subsequent "re-mixed" airing, called Jaaaaam was even more extreme in its use of post-production gadgetry, often heavily distorting the footage.

-Blue Jam shares parallels with early editions of a US public radio show Joe Frank: Work in Progress from the mid-1980s, that Joe Frank did on the NPR affiliate station, KCRW, in Santa Monica, California.